 This report provides tenure information for all employees within the organization.
 Use this report to perform analysis on staff experience by department, job title, location, or other employee classes.

-This report provides employment anniversary date information for all employees within the organization.
-Use the report to create a summary of employee anniversary dates for use in recognition programs or other business purposes.
+This report provides a summary list of birthday information and anniversary date information for all employees within the organization.
+Use these reports to create a summary of employee anniversary and birthday dates for use in recognition programs or other business purposes.

 This report provides a summary list of current Emergency Contacts designated for each employee within the organization, including contact name, telephone number, and relationship to the employee.